apostrophecms/docs/docs/cookbook/extending-the-ui.md

 The `AposSchema` component does the majority of work constructing and displaying our schema fields, as well as passing data.

 In this case, we are wrapping it in some additional markup to allow for customized styling.
 In making your components, this may not be necessary.
+To return the letter grade we are adding an additional span after the `AposSchema` with content set by the `letterGrade()` method.

 The `AposSchema` component typically takes the `:trigger-validation`, `:utility-rail` and `:generation` props.
-These are used by Apostrophe for field validation , display, and updating.
+These are used by Apostrophe for field validation, display, and updating.

-The component can also take several optional props.
-The `:conditions-met` prop passes in whether the field should be displayed based on the `if` property of the schema field.
-The `:folowing-values` prop passes the value of any field(s) identified in the `following` property array of the schema.
-Finally, the `:disabled` prop makes the field read-only if the `readOnly` property is set to `true`.
-Note that these values are being set for the entire custom schema field, not individual schema fields within the custom schema.
-For the majority of custom schema fields, they should always be set to the values shown in the code.

-To keep track of state within our component, we are passing `:schema` and `v-model` that come from our `data()` method.
+To keep track of state within our component, we are passing `gradeSchemaInput` that comes from our `data()` method to `v-model`.

-The `AposSchema` component takes the array of schema fields passed to `:schema`, renders their inputs and emits a new object with `value` and `hasErrors` sub-properties.
+The `AposSchema` component takes the array of schema fields passed to `:schema`, renders their inputs and emits a new object with `value` and `hasErrors` sub-properties when changes occur.

 **The schema field JavaScript**